Weed Warriors

 Thirty of the around 300 non-native plants found at Valley Forge are also considered invasive or "weedy" species that can cause significant environmental or economic harm, and/or pose a threat to human health.
 Non-native, invasive plants are our target in the "war on weeds."

-Two volunteers help plant a tree.
+Two volunteers help install a tree cage near Wayne's Woods

 NPS Photo.